 Next, we took her to the Children’s Museum of Milan where there was an exhibition about COLOR!
-There were 5 interactive color- related activities with a guided tour and while my daughter didn’t understand much Italian, she could see and follow along without a problem.
+There were 5 interactive color-related activities with a guided tour.
+While my daughter didn’t understand much Italian, she could see and follow along without a problem.

 Her favorite part of the exhibition was a room where colors changed depending on lighting and made certain images appeared or disappeared.
 It was magical and mesmerizing and we later got her a book with color filters which functions in a similar way.
-After this experience, she started to understand how light affects and changes color.
+She learned how light affects and changes color.

 Additional Worldschooling Resources

-Khan Academy is a robust free educational resource offering learn-at-your-own-pace lessons ranging from maths to science to history to humanities.
+Khan Academy – a robust free educational resource offering learn-at-your-own-pace lessons ranging from maths to science to history to humanities.

 Discovery Education – ready to use virtual learning strategies including a free puzzle maker and math help.

 Scholastic Learn at Home Resources – when you think Scholastic, you may think “book fair,” but this website has free resources for at-home learning during school closures.
-Day-by-day projects are available from Pre-K to 9th grade.
+They offer day-by-day projects from Pre-K to 9th grade.